tfabris/BlueGigaEmpeg/README.md

 - Your car stereo might put up a random number on the screen and prompt you to confirm that number on the device.
-The BlueGigaEmpeg will automatically confirm that number for you, so the prompt should disappear from the screen after a short pause and the empeg should be paired after that.
+The BlueGigaEmpeg will automatically confirm that number for you.

+- Your car stereo might prompt you to press a button to confirm or finalize the pairing process, or it might prompt you to choose the connection type.
+  For instance, on my Honda, its touchscreen might prompt me to choose whether to pair it as a music device, a phone device, or both.
+If you get a prompt like this, choose the music device option.

 - If the pairing still doesn't work, try turning off the car stereo completely (turn off car ignition) and removing power from the empeg, then reapplying